-During King Henry the V of England’s reign, documents found in a 1414 Act of Parliament showed that the King gave his subject a type of “passport” that paved the way for the more modern one we know today.
+During King Henry V of England’s reign, documents found in a 1414 Act of Parliament showed that the King gave his subject a type of “passport” that paved the way for the more modern one we know today.
 The documents the King provided help identify who his officials were when they traveled to other cities far from home.

-It wasn’t until a century later in 1540 that the term “passport” was used, although only few held one, nor was it required.
+It wasn’t until a century later in 1540 that the term “passport” was used, although only a few held one, nor was it required.
 Eight years later, it was the Imperial Diet of Augsburg that instructed its people to carry imperial documents while traveling, or else they would be permanently exiled.
 This was the first time the passport became a necessary document, even if it was for only a small group of citizens.

 World War I

 In the 18th century, railroads dramatically expanded, allowing people to travel often at greater distances than ever before.
 During this expansion, it made it hard to enforce the use of passports, and once again, very few people had them.

 As Europe headed into World War I, governments there initiated passport control at the borders to secure them.
 Even after the war ended, passport control continued to grow.